Why Am I Drawn to Emotionally Unavailable People?

 recognizing unconscious loyalties

-disentangling from inherited suffering
+disentangling from inherited relational patterns

 A Grounded Perspective